by David SalmanUse your journal to note the arrival of hummingbirds in your garden each year.

 For those of your considering journaling about your gardening thoughts and experiences, here are some of the topics you could consider including:

 - The Weather - The weather fascinates me.
 And you can’t grow plants without knowledge and appreciation for the weather and its profound influence on the garden.
 Write down weather events: high-low temperatures, last frost date for the year, first frost date of the year, rainfall measurements from your home rain gauge and weather patterns.
 These are significant events in the life of a garden and the gardener who is taking care of it.
+A garden journal is what you make of it.
+Use it to record weather patterns, habitat observations or planting notes.

 - Habitat Garden Observations - The importance of providing habitat with our gardens can’t be over stated.
 And one of the great joys of attracting wildlife to your plants is recording what you see.
 Keep a list of the birds you see, and when you see them.
 Make notes about what they’re eating.
 I would record the dates of the first hummingbird coming through in the spring and when I last noticed a hummingbird in late fall.